That was easy!

 Oh, fine.
 Let me go into a little more detail.

 If you are the victim of a crime or need assistance in any way, absolutely talk to the police.
 But that’s not what this question is really asking.
-If there is any way that you might possibly be considered as a criminal, should you talk to the police?
+If there is any way that you might possibly be considered as a criminal, should you talk to the police (without a lawyer)?
 The answer is always no.

 The main reason is that people just don’t know when they should or should not talk.
 So it’s better to just not talk in all situations.